-The Community Corrections Partnership (CCP) was established by Senate Bill 678 (SB 678), the California Community Corrections Incentives Act of 2009.
-CA State Assembly Bill 109 (AB 109), the California Public Safety Realignment Act of 2011, commonly referred to as Realignment, shifted the responsibility for a substantial number of individuals from the State to counties and expanded the role of the CCP through the establishment of an Executive Committee.
-Realignment also provided an ongoing revenue source for counties (AB 109-funding).
+The Community Corrections Partnership (CCP) was established by Senate Bill 678 (SB 678), the California Community Corrections Incentives Act of 2009, SB 678 had two goals: to alleviate state prison overcrowding and save State General Fund monies without compromising public safety.
+SB 678 empowered county probation departments to use evidence-based supervision practices to accomplish these goals.

+CA State Assembly Bill 109 (AB 109), the California Public Safety Realignment Act of 2011, commonly referred to as Realignment, expanded the role of the CCP through the establishment of an Executive Committee.

-Alameda County's CCP develops and implements the plan, whereas the Community Corrections Partnership Executive Committee (CCPEC) approves the Plan, oversees it's implementation and is responsible for making AB 109-funding and budgetary recommendations to the Alameda County Board of Supervisors.
+The Community Corrections Partnership Executive Committee (CCPEC) has oversight of the implementation of Alameda County's Realignment plan, including the submission of funding and budgetary recommendations to the Alameda County Board of Supervisors.

-Since 2014, Alameda County has allocated 50% of the County's Realignment funding to community based organizations (CBOs).
-The CCPEC draws on these organizations to support the County's Realigned population with peer mentorship, housing, mental health (including cognitive behavior therapies), SUD, employment and education services, among other services.
-Alameda County's strong network of CBOs are focused on providing culturally competent services aligned with best practices at each stage of the justice process.
+Since 2014 Alameda County has allocated 50% of the County's Realignment funding to community based organizations (CBOs).
+These funds are designated to Alameda County's strong network of CBOs, which are focused on providing culturally competent services aligned with best practices at each stage of the justice process.
+The CCPEC draws on these organizations to support the County's Realigned population.
+Our collaborative of CBOs provide peer mentorship, housing, mental health (including cognitive behavior therapies), SUD, employment and education services, among other services.